shaikrezashafiqbSA/Speech2Text-MLOps-HomeTeam/elastic-backend/README.md

 docker system prune -a --volumes

-# Step 2: Wait about 30 seconds for indexer to start
+# Step 2: Wait about 30 seconds for indexer to start once es01 and es02 has been set up

-# Step 3: Run our Python script
-python cv-index.py

 # Step 4: Check if it worked
 curl http://localhost:9200/cv-transcriptions/_count